Marie Bremner: Early life and career

 The 1931–32 G.& S. season, produced by Minnie Everett with musical director Gustave Slapoffski, had its premiere, The Gondoliers at the Theatre Royal, Adelaide on 21 March 1931.
 Bremner played Gianetta, and other Australian newcomers to the genre included Mary Hotham, Maisie Ramsay (a Sun Aria winner) and Alban Whitehead, all Melba protégés.
 They took this production to Melbourne, opening 11 April, followed by Trial By Jury, then Iolanthe.
 Bremner had the name part in Patience, but was criticised for inattention.
 After four months' away from Sydney she was anxious to be back with her husband.

-The 1932 G.& S. season opened at the Theatre Royal, Melbourne, on 24 September, with The Gondoliers, followed by Ruddigore;The Yeomen of the Guard, with Bremner as Elsie Maynard; Trial By Jury; The Mikado and Patience; finishing the year with Lilac Time and Dorothy.
+The 1932 Gilbert and Sullivan season opened at the Theatre Royal, Melbourne, on 24 September, with The Gondoliers, followed by Ruddigore; The Yeomen of the Guard, with Bremner as Elsie Maynard; Trial by Jury; The Mikado and Patience; finishing the year with Lilac Time and Dorothy.
 The Theatre Royal, Sydney followed in 1933 with The Gondoliers, The Yeomen of the Guard, Trial By Jury, and The Pirates of Penzance for which John Ralston was praised.
 Patience, The Mikado, in which Bremner played Yum Yum. and finally Iolanthe.
 Once again, Lilac Time closed the season; a core group which included Bremner, Ralston and Stroud, played the musical on radio 2FC.

 The company sailed to South Africa under producer Minnie Everett, but without Bremner, who dropped out at the last moment; her place being taken by Elsie Griffin, wife of Ivan Menzies.
 John Leyland took the place of Ralston, who died the previous month.
 It is likely she preferred to stay at home with her husband, who by this time had been promoted to programme manager for New South Wales and Queensland.

-Bremner appeared in several radio concert programmes — "The Belle of New York" with the A.B.C.
+Bremner appeared in several radio concert programmes; "The Belle of New York" with the A.B.C.
 (Sydney) Concert Orchestra, was one, but as the wife of an ABC executive (he became programme director for Sydney in 1932) she was not permitted to appear more than once a month.
 A year later she would appear as Rosalinde in "Waltz Time", adapted from A. P. Herbert's 1933 film, broadcast in July 1934.

 A company, with Bremner the only Australian principal, took Rose-Marie to South Africa, under the English ballet mistress Ruby Morriss, JCW's second woman producer (Everett was the first).
 They had a successful season at His Majesty's Theatre, Johannesburg, Pietermaritzburg, Pretoria, Durban and Cape Town.
 Afterwards, Bremner and her husband Ewart Chapple holidayed in London, where she made a guest appearance on BBC Radio.

 In a radical departure from musical comedy, on 18 July 1935 she appeared at Sydney's Conservatorium Hall in a recital of old English songs in conjunction with pianist Laurence Godfrey-Smith (1884–1973).
 The Desert Song was revived in August, with Bremner again as Margot, next as Sally Hook in Miss Hook of Holland, critics praising Bremner above all.